cap-js-community/websocket/README.md

 there are no means to identify the client that performed the action.

 That's where the event client identifier come into play.
-Client identifier are unique consumer-provided strings, that are provided during the websocket connection to identify the websocket client as well as in other request cases (e.g. OData call).
+Client identifier are unique consumer-provided strings, that are provided during the websocket connection to identify the websocket client as well as in other request cases (e.g.
+OData call).
 When an OData call with a client identifier is performed, it can be used to restrict the websocket event broadcasting.

 In some cases, the websocket clients shall be restricted on an instance basis.
 There are use-cases, that only certain clients are informed about an event and also in other cases the client shall not be informed about the event, that was triggered by the same client (maybe via a different channel, e.g. OData).
 Therefore, websocket clients can be identified optionally by a unique identifier provided as URL parameter option `?id=<globally unique value>`.

-The annotation `@websocket.identifier.include` or `@ws.identifier.include` is available on event level and event element level to influence event broadcasting based websocket client identifier to include certain clients based on their identifier (not listed clients are no longer respected when set)
-(alternatives include `@websocket.broadcast.identifier.include` or `@ws.broadcast.identifier.include`):
+The annotation `@websocket.identifier.include` or `@ws.identifier.include` is available on event level and event element level to influence event broadcasting based websocket client identifier to include certain clients based on their identifier (not listed clients are no longer respected when set) (alternatives include `@websocket.broadcast.identifier.include` or `@ws.broadcast.identifier.include`):

 The annotation `@websocket.identifier.exclude` or `@ws.identifier.exclude` is available on event level and event element level to influence event broadcasting based websocket client identifier to exclude certain clients based on their identifier (alternatives include `@websocket.broadcast.identifier.exclude` or `@ws.broadcast.identifier.exclude`):

+The full list of annotations is:

+- Include client identifier(s):

+  - `@websocket.identifier.include` (shorthand: `@websocket.identifier`)
+  - `@ws.identifier.include` (shorthand: `@ws.identifier`)
+  - `@websocket.broadcast.identifier.include` (shorthand: `@websocket.broadcast.identifier`)
+  - `@ws.broadcast.identifier.include` (shorthand: `@ws.broadcast.identifier`)

+- Exclude client identifiers(s):
+  - `@websocket.identifier.exclude: String[] | String`
+  - `@ws.identifier.exclude: String[] | String`
+  - `@websocket.broadcast.identifier.exclude: String[] | String`
+  - `@ws.broadcast.identifier.exclude: String[] | String`

 Valid annotation values are: